The Opposite of Spoiled by Ron Lieber

 - Abundance of material possessions

-- Generosity, curiosity, patience, perseverance
+- The opposite of spoiled: generosity, curiosity, patience, perseverance

 How to Talk About Money